andreasdominik/SusiTime/docs/src/inst.md

 ### IDEs

 Softwarte development is made comfortable by
 IDEs (Integrated development environment).
-For Julia best choice
+For Julia, best choices
-includes:
+include:

 * My favourite is the [Atom editor](http://atom.io/) with the [Juno package](http://junolab.org) installed.